amandipd/amandipd/README.md

 ---

 🎓 I'm an undergraduate student at the **University of California, Berkeley** studying Computer Science.
-My career interests lie in backend development 🛠️, ML/AI 🤖, and probabilistic risk assessment 📊, and I'm excited to explore these interests through upcoming coursework, projects, and work experiences.
+My career interests lie in **backend development**, **ML/AI**, and **probabilistic risk assessment**, and I'm excited to explore these interests through upcoming coursework, projects, and work experiences.

 ---